FlippieCoetser/Environment/README.md

 This R Package is used to Manage Environment Variables using the `.Renviron` file. `.Renviron` configuration file is part of the R ecosystem and well suited to manage sensitive information.

-This `Environment` package makes defining, reading and clearing environment variables straightforward by providing four utility functions:
+This `Environment` package makes defining, reading and clearing environment variables straightforward.
+Four utility functions are provided to manage environment variables.
+These functions are:

 1. `Open.Config.File` - Opens the `.Renviron` configuration file in the IDE: RStudio or VSCode.
 2. `Get.Env.Variable` - Gets the value of an environment variable by name, as stored in `.Renviron`
 3. `Cache.Env.Variable` - Caches the value of an environment variable by name, for current R session.
 4. `Clear.Env.Variable` - Clears the value of an environment variable by name, for current R session.

+Structural Validation of inputs are performed.
+Meaningful error messages are thrown to guide the user to troubleshoot any mistakes.

 > Note: This package is [Standard](https://github.com/hassanhabib/The-Standard) compliant package.